woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/validity.rst

 Repairing invalidity
 --------------------

-Most common invalidities can be repaired using the :command:`ST_MakeValid(geometry) function.
+Most common invalidities can be repaired using the :command:`ST_MakeValid(geometry)` function.

-For example, running :command:`ST_MakeValid(geometry) on our figure-eight polygon:
+For example, running :command:`ST_MakeValid(geometry)` on the figure-eight polygon:

 .. code-block:: sql